greenone092/greenone092.github.io/_posts/2020-8-16-Misconceptions-about-error-correction-in-coding-theory.md

 _This is an unfinished series_

 In this series, we are going to discuss some of the stuff I wish I had known when I started learning coding theory.
 I think it's very easy in mathematics to get lost in the notations and definitions early on, and end up forming some major misconceptions.
 In Part 1, we will use a simple example.
+However, please note that this post's content is only applicable to the very basics of coding theory.

 I recommend you to read this post after you've finished your first chapter in coding theory.
 I've stripped down most of the jargon (i.e. Hamming distance) in order to express my points as concisely as possible, whilst keeping the content logically self-contained.

 ## The triple repetition code